 The NART spiders were the brainchild of car importer Luigi Chinetti who recognised the desire for open-topped sports cars in the American market.
 He requested a series of convertible 275 GTBs from Enzo Ferrari that carried the familiar NART (North American Racing Team) badge on the rear.

-The ex-works Ferrari 290 MM sold in New York City, setting records for the most expensive car sold in 2015, the most expensive car sold in New York City, and the most expensive car RM Sotheby's has ever sold.
+This ex-works Ferrari 290 MM sold in New York City, setting records for the most expensive car sold in 2015, the most expensive car sold in New York City, and the most expensive car RM Sotheby's had ever sold at the time.
 It was built for Juan Manuel Fangio to race in the 1956 Mille Miglia, and went on to a distinguished career afterwards.

-This Mercedes-Benz W196 Grand Prix car was driven by 5-time Formula One world champion Juan Manuel Fangio and that helped it to a £17.7million sale price at the Goodwood Festival of Speed in 2013.
+This Mercedes-Benz W196 Grand Prix car was driven by five-time Formula One world champion Juan Manuel Fangio and that helped it to a £17.7 million sale price at the Goodwood Festival of Speed in 2013.
 The car was sold in ‘authentic’ condition with visible blemishes and a thin layer of grime as if it had just rolled off the track.
 You pay all that money and they don’t even run it through a car wash for you!

-This 1962 Ferrari 250 GTO Berlinetta is the most expensive car ever sold at auction, for now.
-It was built to contest the 1963 FIA World GT Championships and the 250 GTOs won that year as well as in the following 1963 event.
+This 1962 Ferrari 250 GTO Berlinetta became the most expensive car ever sold at auction in 2014, a record it held for four years.
+It was built to contest the 1963 FIA World GT Championships, which it went on to win.

 Only 39 250 GTOs were built by Ferrari and this particular 62-63 example is one of the best maintained and most raced of them all.

 1. 1962 Ferrari 250 GTO